MyMICDS/MyMICDS-v2-Angular/src/app/components/modules/modules-spec.md

 Initial width when module created in the drag-and-drop interface

-#### `optionTypes`?: { [option: string]: 'boolean' | 'number' | 'string' }
+#### `options`?: { [option: string]: { label: string, type: string, value: 'boolean' | 'number' | 'string' }}

 Optional.
-This is where the module's options and their types are defined.
-Options are sent to the component via changing its instance variables, so you **must** have one instance variable for each option with its documented default option.

-#### `defaultOptions`?: { [option: string]: boolean | number | string }

-Should only be defined if `optionTypes` is defined.
-Default module options upon creation. **This should correlate with the component's instance variable of the same option name!
-Make sure to add the `@Input` decorator to each option variable!**
+This is where a module's options are declared. **Each key must correlate to a component instance variable with the `@Input` decorator!
+Make sure the default value in the decorator matches the default instance variable value.** These values are used to generate a form to configure the module's options. **Make sure the option types are also documented in the back-end!**

 ## Design